Slap on your breeches, spats, and pettipants for some clothing-related trivia…

-That’s Lacoste, and while he does look astonishingly dapper, one imagines the accoutrements are rather ill-suited for an activity that largely entails running around for a few hours.
-Lacoste unveiled his solution at the 1926 US Open: a short-sleeved, partial-button cotton pullover.
+While he does look undeniably dapper, one imagines the accoutrements are rather ill-suited for three hours of high-intensity outdoor cardio.
+Lacoste unveiled his sartorial solution at the 1926 US Open: a short-sleeved, partial-button cotton pullover.
 In 1927, he added a crocodile emblem and in 1933 founded his shirt company.
 The look was adopted by polo players—similarly plagued by decorum outweighing comfort—and for some reason it ended up being called a polo shirt.

-Side note #1: Lacoste’s icon owed to his nickname: The Crocodile.
+Side note #1: Lacoste’s icon came from his nickname: The Crocodile.
 The sobriquet was said to derive either from his on-court tenacity, or as the result of a lost wager with a friend over a piece of croc-skin luggage.
-In any case, it was certainly a less fun nickname than his rival Jean Borotra, known as The Bounding Basque.
+In any case, it was a worse nickname than his rival Jean Borotra, known as The Bounding Basque.

 Side note #2: E. Digby Baltzell was an academic who coined the term WASP and wrote six books on aristocracy, class, and religion in America.
-His last book, somewhat strangely, was a history of tennis called Sporting Gentlemen; he cited 1927 as the finest year in tennis history.
+His last book was a history of tennis called Sporting Gentlemen; he cited 1927 as the finest year in tennis history.

 • • •

 2. Clarence “Pants” Rowland, born 1879, earned his nickname as a child when he wore his father’s overalls while playing baseball.
-He stuck with baseball, but wasn’t good enough to make it as a player and transitioned to managing in the semi-pro Illinois-Indiana-Iowa (“Three-I”) League, where he helmed the Dubuque Miners and a pre-prohibition Peoria Distillers.
+He dropped the overalls, but stuck with baseball, transitioning from a failed playing career to managing Illinois-Indiana-Iowa (“Three-I”) League.
+There, he helmed the Dubuque Miners and a pre-prohibition Peoria Distillers.

 In 1944, Pants was named president of the Pacific Coast League.
-Though nominally a minor league, there were no pro teams west of St. Louis and thus little competition for western players.
-Consequently, the PCL’s level of play was only barely less than the major leagues.
-But it was still a minor league, which meant that pro teams could poach players for a minimal buyout, and they did, which got Pants’s knickers in a twist.
-He threatened to spin off the PCL into its own major league system—which was a good enough threat that the PCL earned “open” status, which included stricter rules about player emigration to the big leagues.
+Though nominally a minor league, there were no pro teams west of St. Louis and thus little competition for players on that end of the country.
+The level of play was high, but as a minor league, players could still be poached by the pros for only a minimal buyout.
+Pants got his knickers in a twist about losing players, and threatened to turn the PCL into a rival major league.
+It was a good enough threat that the PCL earned “open” status, which included stricter rules about player emigration to the big leagues.

-Unfortunately for Pants, this concession happened right about the time that TV began airing major league games.
-TV crushed minor league attendance, and the PCL with it.
-Pants died in 1969, and essentially this story is an excuse for me to bring up some of the great PCL logos, such as the Oakland Oaks, San Francisco Seals, Hollywood Stars, and Sacramento Solons:
+Unfortunately for Pants, this concession happened right about the time that TV began airing major league games, crushing minor league attendance and the PCL with it.
+Pants died in 1969.
+Really this story is an excuse for Pants puns and for me to discuss some great old PCL logos, such as the Oakland Oaks, San Francisco Seals, Hollywood Stars, and Sacramento Solons:

 Side note: other great Three-I League team names: Clinton Infants, Davenport Prodigals, Springfield Watchmakers, Hannibal Mules, Moline Plowboys.
 At least one season confusingly featured both the Davenport River Rats and the Evansville River Rats.
 I’m even more confused by the Terre Haute Hottentots; besides being derogatory even then, how on earth did they end up with that name in Terre Haute?
 The Cairo (Illinois) Egyptians at least made a certain kind of sense.
 More PCL info here and here.